ChiZhangRIT/video2txt/sent2vec/README.md

 ```
 Put the model and sentences data in *model/* and *sentences/* directory.

+#### TACoS dataset

-For TACoS dataset, run *parse_tacos.py* to generate sentences text file and corresponding info file.
+*parse_tacos.py* -- Generate sentences text file and corresponding info file.
 The generated text file includes all sentences in the entire dataset, with each line a single sentence.

+*tacos_split.py* -- Split the sentences and vectors into training and testing set, and save them in the same directory.

 The info file contains lists of sequence id and detail level for each sentence.
 Please look at [here](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/vision-and-language/tacos-multi-level-corpus/) for more details about TACoS.

 ### Generating vectors from sentences